Skip to main content

 Penn’s graduate tuition and other fees vary by school.
 Consult the individual schools and programs for details.
 Penn awards some loans based on financial need.
 These awarded loans are only made by Penn as part of a student’s financial aid package.
 The loans are repayable by the student after completion of his/her education or withdrawal from school and are not subsidized.

-Students in Ph.D. programs generally receive multi-year financial packages to cover tuition, fees, health insurance and a living allowance or stipend.
+Many Students in Ph.D. programs receive multi-year financial packages to cover tuition, fees, health insurance and a living allowance or stipend.
 The terms of the award may vary according to field of study.
 Contact individual programs for details.
 Most programs require that PhD students teach or conduct research for two or more years during their course of study, as part of their academic preparation.

 A stimulating intellectual and social community of students and scholars from across Penn’s 12 schools form a vibrant graduate network.
 The campus offers extensive resources for academic support and personal enrichment.